shakerAbuDrais/real-time-search/README.md

   <h2>License</h2>
   <p>Search Analytics is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as you see fit.</p>
   <h2>Credits</h2>
-  <p>Search Analytics was created by [Your Name Here].
+  <p>Search Analytics was created by Shaker AbuDrais.
 Special thanks to [List of contributors] for their contributions to the project.</p>
 </body>
 </html>